 Officially, the Yorkshire Three Peaks Challenge is a continuous 24.5-mile walk over three summits in the beautiful Yorkshire Dales in the north of England that is supposed to be completed within 12 hours.
-The three peaks are Ingleborough, Whernside and Pen-y-ghent and have a total ascent of 1,524m.
+The three peaks are Ingleborough, Whernside and Pen-y-ghent, with a total ascent of 1,524m.
 Side note – when I was in middle school, the names of the houses were Ingleborough, Whernside and Pen-y-ghent, of which I was in Pen-y-ghent.
 It turns out we didn’t live that far away from them!

-Yorkshire Three Peaks Challenge Route
+Yorkshire Three Peaks Route

-There’s a car park and train station, but it’s not the only start point.
-Two other popular start points are Ribbleshead and Chapel le Dale.
-We chose to start at Horton in Ribblesdale because that’s where our campsite was.
+There’s a car park and train station in Horton, which makes it easy to access, but it’s not the only starting point.
+Two other popular starting points are Ribbleshead and Chapel le Dale.
+We started at Horton in Ribblesdale because that’s where our campsite was.
 Scroll down for more information on our camp at Holme Farm Campsite.

-Yorkshire Three Peaks map
+Yorkshire Three Peaks Challenge route map

-Clockwise or Anti-Clockwise Route?
+Yorkshire Three Peaks Challenge Clockwise or Anti-clockwise Route?

 Clockwise or anti-clockwise, that is the question!
-We opted for the clockwise direction, based entirely on a recommendation from a colleague.
+We opted for the clockwise direction based entirely on a recommendation from a colleague.
 We felt like salmon swimming against the river because almost everyone was going the opposite way.
-I know this because you can see for miles and there was no one on our tail, nor was there anyone in front of us.
-We’re not sure why everyone was going the other way though.
-Had they had some insider intel we hadn’t?
-If you know something we didn’t – comments at the bottom, please!
+I know this because you can see for miles, and there was no one on our tail, nor was there anyone in front of us.
+We’re not sure why everyone was going the other way, though.
+Had they had some insider intel, we hadn’t?
+If you know something we didn’t – comments at the bottom please!

-If you’re coming the other way, it’s a decent walk up but the last few hundred metres is pretty ninja.
+If you’re coming the other way, it’s a decent walk up, but the last few hundred metres are pretty ninja.
 You will be scrambling up the side of Pen-y-ghent.
 It’s hard to say whether it’s easier to walk down or climb up such a steep bank, but we’re glad we were going down it for the last two miles and not climbing up it, followed by a long walk back to Ribblehead, like some of the guys we spoke to along the way.